Intro to Outdoor Leadership Skills 2021

 Introduction to Outdoor Leader Skills (IOLS) is a hands-on program that gives adult leaders the practical skills to lead Scouts in the out-of-doors.
 The skills taught will introduce adult Boy Scout leaders with instruction and practice for teaching the outdoor skills associated with Tenderfoot through First Class ranks.
 This course is offered either as a single weekend course, or two single-day sessions.
 We hold this course outdoors to help reinforce the “outdoor” experience that you will bring back to your boys and troop.
 This recommended for all registered Scoutmasters, Boy Scout leaders, Varsity Scout leaders, second-year Webelos leaders, and troop and team committee members, as well as program and training committee chairs.
 It is required training for Scoutmasters & Asst.
 Scoutmasters to be registered in their position

-Introduction to Outdoor Leaders Skills is broken into three easy to digest parts.
-Some course will offer all 3 sections, and some will offer only 1 section.
+Scouts BSA Leader Training is broken into three easy to digest parts.
+Some Training events will offer all 3 sections, and some will offer only 1 section.
 Please be aware of what section and course is being offered before registering.

-Part B is a full day course and is $35 (and taught Outdoors)
+IOLS Part B is a full day course and is $35 (and taught Outdoors).
+Register Early and save $5!

 When looking to be trained you must take all three parts BUT you can take the parts in any order that works for your schedule.
 When you complete the last part of your course you should inform the instructor who will submit your name as having completed Introduction to Outdoor Leaders Skills on the training attendance report.